 - Destination – where a page view is set as a goal such as ‘thank you for registering’.

-- Duration – set by a specific amount of time such as 10 minutes spent on a page.
+- Duration – set by a specific amount of time such as 10 minutes spent on a site.

 - Pages/Screens per session – a visitor views a certain number of pages.